ibm-cloud-docs/containers/cs_users.md

 {: shortdesc}

+Classic infrastructure permissions apply only to classic clusters.
+For VPC clusters, see [Assigning role-based access to VPC resources](/docs/vpc-on-classic?topic=vpc-on-classic-assigning-role-based-access-to-vpc-resources).
+{: note}

 For compliance, security, or billing reasons, you might not want to give the **Super User** infrastructure role to the user who sets the API key or whose credentials are set with the `ibmcloud ks credential-set` command.
 However, if this user doesn't have the **Super User** role, then infrastructure-related actions, such as creating a cluster or reloading a worker node, can fail.
 Instead of using {{site.data.keyword.cloud_notm}} IAM platform roles to control users' infrastructure access, you must set specific IBM Cloud infrastructure permissions for users.